 - Entertainment– This includes both movies in the theatre and DVD rentals.
-It also includes plays and concerts, but one of the perks of The Maestro’s job is that we get complimentary tickets to nearly every show that comes through town, so it is seldom used for that.
+It also includes plays and concerts, but one of the perks of my husband’s job is that we get complimentary tickets to nearly every show that comes through town, so it is seldom used for that.

 - Allowance– We budget the girls’ full allowance each month, but since they sometimes don’t earn it all any leftover amount will roll over to the next month.
 (You can read more about our Allowance System HERE.)

 - Birthdays/Other Gifts– If it is a birthday month for our own family members, I add more to this category for that month.
 Otherwise, I put a smaller amount in the pot which is then used for any birthday parties the girls are invited to or things like baby showers or gifts I feel like giving randomly.

 Rainy Day Funds